keras-team/keras/docs/sources/index.md

 ## Guiding principles

-- __Modularity.__ A model is understood as a sequence of standalone, fully-configurable modules that can be plugged together with as little restrictions as possible.
-In particular, neural layers, cost functions, optimizers, initialization schemes, activation functions and dropout are all standalone modules that you can combine to create new models.
+- __Modularity.__ A model is understood as a sequence or a graph of standalone, fully-configurable modules that can be plugged together with as little restrictions as possible.
+In particular, neural layers, cost functions, optimizers, initialization schemes, activation functions, regularization schemes are all standalone modules that you can combine to create new models.

 - __Minimalism.__ Each module should be kept short and simple (<100 lines of code).
 Every piece of code should be transparent upon first reading.
 No black magic: it hurts iteration speed and ability to innovate.

-- __Easy extensibility.__ A new feature (a new module, per the above definition, or a new way to combine modules together) are dead simple to add (as new classes/functions), and existing modules provide ample examples.
+- __Easy extensibility.__ New modules are dead simple to add (as new classes/functions), and existing modules provide ample examples.
+To be able to easily create new modules allows for total expressiveness, making Keras suitable for adavanced research.

 - __Work with Python__.
 No separate models configuration files in a declarative format (like in Caffe or PyLearn2).
-Models are described in Python code, which is compact, easier to debug, benefits from syntax highlighting, and most of all, allows for ease of extensibility.
+Models are described in Python code, which is compact, easier to debug, and allows for ease of extensibility.

 ## Code